JesterInvestor/tacticsonchain/README.md

 ## Prerequisites

 - Node.js 18+ and npm/yarn
-- A Thirdweb account and API key
-- A Web3 wallet (MetaMask, Coinbase Wallet, etc.)
+- A Web3 wallet (MetaMask, Coinbase Wallet, etc.) or Ronin Waypoint for mobile integrations
 - Vercel account (for deployment)

 ## Local Development